flop-code/stackvar/README.md

 * You can see the nearest plans with "**# todo**" comments in source files

-"I hope you will enjoy it\n" print
+"I hope you will enjoy it\n"; print